Click a flag for an approximate translation.

 You can read more guidance on Political & Tactical Approaches here.

 CurbingCorruption advocates a simultaneous two track approach to the overall approach – one track on the reform measures, discussed above in Chapter 2, and a second part one the political and tactical options.
 You can read more about how CurbingCorruption conceives the political & tactical options here.
-In a defence context, the Centre for Integrity in Defence Studies, based at the Ministry of Defence in Norway also discusses the approaches possible.
+The Centre for Integrity in Defence Studies, based at the Ministry of Defence in Norway also discusses the approaches possible.

 A narrow focus may be most appropriate when the identified corruption risks are concentrated to a limited number of areas.
 One example is where much of the most significant abuse was in procurement of national defence equipment services, and the leadership would gain increased credibility to the plan by showing it could tackle and solve this particular problem before it embarked on others: see the example of Poland’s Ministry of National Defence above.
 A quite different situation is where there are a wide range of known corruption problems, but the corruption issues are so sensitive that the only way for the plan to gain momentum is to focus on one of the more soluble and less difficult issues, for example the training of senior officers in good conduct, like in saudi Arabia.